DETAILED ACTION

 Regarding claim 10, Modified Ong teaches that one or more of the plurality of smart cone devices are configured to act as a repeater or a router on a wireless mesh network (Ong: see e.g. at least ¶ 38).

-Regarding claim 11, Modified Ong teaches that the vehicle-to-everything base station is further configured to communicate with a vehicle in response to determining that the vehicle is moving closer to the safe area (Ong: see e.g. at least ¶ 113, Fig. 10, and related text).
+Regarding claim 11, Modified Ong teaches that the vehicle-to-everything base station is further configured to communicate with the vehicle in response to determining that the vehicle is moving closer to the safe area (Ong: see e.g. at least ¶ 113, Fig. 10, and related text).

-Regarding claim 12, Modified Ong teaches that the vehicle-to-everything base station is further configured to alert a worker wearing the wearable device in response to at least one of: determining that the worker is moving closer to a boundary of the safe area, or determining that a vehicle is moving closer to or is within a predetermined distance of the boundary of the safe area (Ong: see e.g. at least ¶ 31, 39-40, 103, 113, Fig. 1-2, 4, 10, and related text).
+Regarding claim 12, Modified Ong teaches that the vehicle-to-everything base station is further configured to alert the worker wearing the wearable device in response to at least one of: determining that the worker is moving closer to a boundary of the safe area, or determining that a vehicle is moving closer to or is within a set distance of the boundary of the safe area (Ong: see e.g. at least ¶ 31, 39-40, 103, 113, Fig. 1-2, 4, 10, and related text).

 Regarding claim 15, Modified Ong teaches that the vehicle-to-everything base station is further configured to provide one or more alerts to work zone workers and passing motorists including connected and automated vehicles (CAVs) in response to determining that a potential collision is imminent, or in response to determining that the worker is about to cross the virtual geofence boundary (see e.g. at least ¶ 47, 64, 80, 100, 113, Fig. 10, and related text).